CSLearning4U/StudentCSP/_sources/CSPRepeatStrings/reverse.rst

         .. tab:: Question

            Write the code to make a palindrome with the string "popsicle".
 Palindromes read the same foward and backwards.
-Example: appleelpple
+Example: appleelppa

            .. activecode::  9_2_2_WSq
                 :nocodelens: